 A number of improvements to services are planned for 2015-16 with some improvements already underway.
 These are detailed in Attachment 1.

-That Council RECEIVES the 2014-15 Customer Satisfaction Monitor results and proposed improvement actions forming Attachment 1 to this Report.
+That Council RECEIVES the 2014-15 Customer Satisfaction Monitor results and proposed improvement actions forming Attachment 1 to Report CJ186-11/15.

 To access this attachment on electronic document, click here: Attach6brf091115.pdf